 Stalking in Colorado is a felony offense under “Vonnie’s Law.”
 A first offense is a class 5 felony and a second or subsequent offense is a class 4 felony.
 If stalking also involved violation of a protective order, the defendant could face additional penalties.

 Also learn about the Colorado crime of false imprisonment.

 If you were involved in a domestic violence incident that resulted in bodily injury to another person, please contact us at Colorado Legal Defense Group.
-We can also assist with bail and release issues at any Colorado jail, including the Washington County Jail and the Douglas County Jail.
-Contact us today for a free consultation by phone or in-person or in our Denver law office.
+Our Denver domestic violence attorneys can also assist with bail and release issues at any Colorado jail, including the Washington County Jail and the Douglas County Jail.
+Contact us today by phone or in-person or in our Denver law office.

 See our related article, What class of crime is domestic violence in Colorado?